-2016 was a pivotal presidential election year and will go down among the most debated and controversial elections in all of American history.
-This year's midterm elections will be equally significant in shaping the country's future.
+The 2016 presidential election year was pivotal and will go down among the most debated and controversial elections in all of American history.
+The 2018 midterm election was no less significant in shaping the country's future.
+This year's presidential race is already among the most controversial and hotly contested elections in U.S. history, even before impeachment.
 This course will help you make sense about what is happening in the United States during this incredibly volatile period in our history and will help you understand American political institutions and the political system.
 Knowledge of the dynamics of and interactions among political institutions, including the presidency, congress, the judiciary, public opinion, the media, and political parties is absolutely essential to gain a full comprehension of what all is at stake not only for the United States but the rest of the world.